 Today, security leaders must align their security tech stack to risk tolerances and build out programs to mitigate unwanted risk.
 It means cybersecurity is part of the direct business equation and board and officer accountability.
 It is now a risk management issue that can be quantified and reported in the same way finance reports sales, costs and profit.

 Our business mindset must shift from security as an IT problem to solve (and cost to minimize) to that of business risk management.
 It’s about building a communication chain that links the top of the organization with everyone participating in the ecosystem.
 This full stack alignment is critical to establishing a corporate culture that understands risk mitigation and doesn’t view cybersecurity as an inconvenience or necessary evil.

 It’s not about unpatched VPNs, as in the case of Travelex or Apache servers like the Equifax breach.
 Let me repeat myself … it’s a business issue!
 And, even more than that, it’s a people issue.
 Creating a data recovery plan is only a first step in the process.
 We know that cybersecurity risks are highest when a lack of care is given to how people communicate, connect and process information.
 It is foolhardy to commit to changing the status quo on cybersecurity without taking a hard look at team members’ internal and external interactions at all levels.
 If your cybersecurity incident response plan is out-of-date, this helpful Pragmatic Security Event Management Playbook identify possible gaps and ensure crucial steps in the communications and damage control chain.

-In part three of this blog series on Risk Management, we look beyond Covid-19 to consider whether we are experiencing a seasonal migration where we return to a cyber world that resembles a pre-quarantine world vs. a climatic shift in the way we do business and view cybersecurity priorities going forward.
+In part three of this blog series on risk management, we look beyond Covid-19 to consider whether we are experiencing a seasonal migration where we return to a cyber world that resembles a pre-quarantine world versus a climatic shift in the way we do business and view cybersecurity priorities going forward.